The Evening Wind-Down: Your Secret Weapon for Amazing Sleep and Calm

 Introduction: Why Rest Feels Harder Than Ever

-Ayurveda teaches that health is built on cycles — the rising and setting of the sun, the flow of digestion, the rhythm of rest and activity.
+Ayurveda teaches that health is built on cycles—like the sun rising and setting, the flow of your digestion, and the steady rhythm of rest and activity.
+Your body is connected to these cycles, and it expects you to follow them.

 Signs Your Evening Rhythm Is Off

-If any of these sound familiar, your senses may be overstimulated at night.
+If any of these sound familiar, your senses and your nervous system may be too stimulated at night:

 1. Dim the Lights, Quiet the Noise

-Why: Your senses of sight and hearing directly influence the nervous system.
-Bright light and noise = alert mode.
+The Why: Your senses of sight and hearing are directly linked to the part of your brain that controls stress.
+Bright light and loud noise are a clear signal for alert mode.

 3. Put Screens to Bed Before You Do

-Why: Blue light tricks your brain into thinking it’s daytime.
-Scrolling stimulates the mind instead of soothing it.
+The blue light from phones, tablets, and computers tricks your brain into thinking it's still daytime, which stops your body from making the sleep hormone (melatonin).
+Scrolling also stimulates your mind with endless information instead of soothing it.

 4. Try a Warm Foot Massage